Biobased epoxy casting system for decorative, professional and industrial applications.

 For projects such as a river table, where the width of the pour can reach 100 cm, we recommend not exceeding 2 cm thickness per pour, and proceeding in several equal layers.

-Wear gloves, goggles, safety clothing and respiratory protection ABEK1
+DO NOT GET ON SKIN.
+Wear gloves, goggles, safety clothing and ABEK1 respiratory protection.

 To calculate the quantities and proportions of resin you’ll need, specify the shape you want to make and its dimensions.